Our entire second floor was carpeted when we moved in. It’s been a goal of ours to slowly replace it with new flooring while we’re here.

 You’ll then use your rubber mallet again to tap the plank in, working your way down the plank lengthwise.

 It took some practice for me to get the right momentum with the mallet, but you do want to make sure your seams are nice and tight.
-Watch the tiny gap disappear in this video:

 Most of the flooring is smooth sailing after you get the hang of using the tapping block, mallet, and cutting the vinyl plank flooring.